 ‘Jeremy Sher is one of the great strategic thinkers I have encountered in litigation: he never approaches litigation without a carefully thought out plan for how to win and what to do to get there.
 One of the best letter writers in the business as well; his drafting for centre-piece disputes correspondence like letters before action and responses to letters before action is both a joy to read and highly effective at getting results.’

 Dixons Carphone Plc

-- Acting as defence counsel to an individual in respect of the Serious Fraud Office’s investigation into events relating to capital raisings worth c£12.8 billion undertaken by Barclays in June and October 2008 during the height of the financial crisis; the largest value fraud case ever brought to trial by the SFO, leading to an acquittal.
+- Acted as defence counsel to Mr Thomas Kalaris in respect of the Serious Fraud Office’s (“SFO”) prosecution of events relating to capital raisings worth c£12.8 billion by Barclays in June and October 2008 during the height of the financial crisis; the largest value fraud case ever brought to trial by the SFO, leading to an acquittal.

 Triland Metals Ltd

 RSM Restructuring Advisory LLP as administrator of Lendy Ltd